lewah/mangosplit/README.md

 ### 0. Ask QUestions
 1. which movie has the highest country viewing/releases - Done
-2. How do the variables correlate? - done
-3. Which countries have contributed most movies in recent years? - visualisation(Done)
 4. Which actors are most likely to work together?
-5. what is the content release at netflix like ? - done
-6. what type of content have they been focussing on over the years?
 7. what type of content is added over months like holiday season (december , july, january) and the quantity of released content over the months
-8. what is the distribution of Netflix’s content by origin, or country
 9. which countries have the largest quantity of released content , group this by content type
 10. visualise the type of content produced by countries
 11. explore the “Age” of content on Netflix, which means the gap between when movies/shows are released and when they are added.